 2006 – today

 The palette of this logo varied interestingly during its evolution.
 So, from the standard black-and-white version, it first turned gray, then blue, and finally multi-colored.
 Some versions were used in parallel and featured on different broadcasts, confusing HIT Entertainment’s visual identity story.
-Numerous changes in identity are associated with frequent name changes.
+Numerous identity changes are associated with frequent name changes.

 Font and Colors